 In 2003, a federal judge settled a decades old desegregation lawsuit in Baton Rouge and since then, Knapp said, conditions have slowly begun to improve with more investment dollars flowing into the public school system and the arrival of charter schools.

 Knapp also highlighted efforts by nonprofits in Baton Rouge to better train and prepare adults for work.
-“If we see disparate access to the benefits in the economy, the solutions [not only] have to be access to jobs in the community but also education,” he said.
+“If we see disparate access to the benefits in the economy, the solutions have to be access to jobs in the community but also education,” he said.